- Not a substitute for professional veterinary help.

-- Slice each half into quarters and remove skin, then dice the fruit into bite-sized chunks.
+- Slice each half into quarters and remove rind, then dice the fruit into bite-sized chunks.

 - Place cut melon in the freezer.
 The more space around your melon chunks, the faster they will freeze, so if you’re in a rush, place pieces on a baking sheet to speed things up.

-- When completely frozen (2-4 hours or overnight), place about 300g (2 cups) of melon pieces into the food processor.
+- When completely frozen (2-4 hours or overnight), place about 2 cups (300g) of melon pieces into the food processor.

 - Add 2 tablespoons of unsweetened yogurt.

 - Blend until combined, adding a little cool water if needed to blend to your preferred consistency.